o3de/o3de.org/content/docs/userguide/assets/asset-type-adding.md

 `lumberyard_version\dev\Gems\ScriptCanvas\Code\Editor\Include\ScriptCanvas\Assets\ScriptCanvasAssetHandler.h`

 ### 3\.
-Register Your Asset Type and Handler with the Asset System<a name="asset-pipeline-asset-type-adding-register-your-asset-type-and-handler-with-the-asset-system"></a>
+Register Your Asset Type and Handler with the Asset System {#asset-pipeline-asset-type-adding-register-your-asset-type-and-handler-with-the-asset-system}

 In this step, register your handler to handle a specific asset type, which is the UUID of your asset data\.